 These muffins are perfectly sweet, come together in one bowl, and freeze really well.

 So let's get to making it!
-The text below offers some tips for making it, or you can scroll down to the bottom for the complete recipe.
+You can jump around the article using the menu below, or you can just head right to the bottom for the complete recipe.

-Ingredients Needed and Substitutions
+Ingredients and Substitutions

 Here is a brief overview of the ingredients needed for this recipe.
-The full recipe with quantities is listed below this text in the recipe card.
-If substitutions are available for this recipe, they'll be listed here.
-If you don't see a substitution you are looking for, please leave a comment below.
+The recipe card lists the full recipe with quantities below this text.
+If tested substitutions are available for this recipe, they'll be listed here.

 - fresh strawberries (buy the ripest you can find)